zhangyang2017/kaggle_HousePrices_Advanced/README.md

 - [Resources that helped me learn](#4)

 ## Problem definition <a id="0"></a>
-Train a regression model to predict house pricing.
+Train a regression model to predict house pricing using historical data.
 More details are described [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).

 ## Overview <a id="1"></a>